Xemil85/EQ-profiles/README.md

 # EQ-profiles

-EQ-profiles for that I have made by myself <br>
+EQ-profiles that I personally use <br>
 You can use that for example Equalizer APO and Peace Equalizer (Both required)